elba/idris-elba-interface/README.md

 # idris-elba-interface (TBD)

 A wrapper for elba that exposes cli api consistent with idris compiler.
-This wrapper is used for easily integrating elba into existing editor plugins.
+It's used to easily integrate elba into existing editor plugins.

 ## Usage